 A: Consider the hypothesis that, if some predicate \(\varphi\) holds of \(t\), then there is something that satisfies \(\varphi\).

-B: BOK, I am considering it.
+B: OK, I am considering it.

 A: This piece of paper is white, isn’t it?